makerbase-mks/CANable-MKS/README.md

 **MKS CANable Pro V1.0 module** is the upgraded version of MKS CANable V1.0 module, which adopts ADM3053BRWZ, a highly integrated fully isolated chip with 2.5KV rms signal and power isolation function.
 Under the premise of high transmission rate and high operation stability, MKS CANable Pro V1.0 module has stronger anti-interference ability, which is very suitable for industrial debugging or motor application.

+**MKS CANable V2.0 module** is an upgraded version of MKS CANable V1.0, which supports standard CAN2.0A, CAN2.0B and CAN FD.

 ## Related tutorials and Notice
 MKS CANable test video.
 [Click here](https://www.youtube.com/watch?v=6MChPbeG6D0).